 Not all coverage on Kansas’ casinos is favorable.
 A recent report in Kansas First News highlights a survey which indicates that 9% of Kansans may become problem gamblers, with a further 17% affected by relatives’ and friends’ issues with gambling.
 The news outlet calls for further educational campaigns about preventing and treating problem gambling.

-As of 2014, gamblers in Kansas will no longer be able to deduct gambling losses in their tax returns, while winnings will continue to be taxed.
+Since 2014, gamblers in Kansas could no longer deduct gambling losses in their tax returns, while winnings continue to be taxed.

 Kansas has a decent sized budget for tackling problem gambling in the state, so much so that a task force meant to hone in on the issue found it confusing to ascertain where the money was going to go, as detailed in this piece in the Wichita Eagle .